 And while other cancers may have more visibility or awareness, you may now see why lung cancer deserves much more of the spotlight.

 Because with awareness comes knowledge, and knowledge comes power.
 Power to act.
 Power to overcome.

 Overcoming lung cancer mortality rates with earlier detection

 Compared to a mammograms ability to screen for early stages of breast cancer, a low-dose CT lung cancer screening can accurately detect early stages of lung cancer.
 And earlier detection means earlier treatments.
 And more cures.

 Studies have shown that low-dose CT lung cancer screenings can reduce lung cancer mortality [death] rates by 20 percent, says Dr. Socinski.
 Pushing early detection in high-risk populations is critical to find and treat the cancer before it advances in stage and spreads to other parts of the body.

-And, low-dose CT scans for lung cancer screenings are quite easy and accessible, especially within the Florida Hospital network.
+And, low-dose CT scans for lung cancer screenings are quite easy and accessible, especially within the AdventHealth network.
 Dr. Socinski adds, A low-dose CT scan is a fairly quick and painless imaging procedure that involves much less radiation compared to a diagnostic CT.